 UK interest rates kept at record low

-UK interest rates have been held at 0.5% for another month, the Bank of England has said.
+UK interest rates have been held at 0.5% again by the Bank of England.

-The decision by the Bank's Monetary Policy Committee comes five years after the record low level was first introduced.
+The decision by the Bank's Monetary Policy Committee (MPC) comes more than six years after the record low was introduced.

-The half-decade of ultra-low interest rates has seen returns on savings hammered, while mortgage borrowers have reaped the benefits of lower repayments.
+The half-dozen years of ultra-low interest rates have cut savings' returns, while mortgage borrowers have benefited from lower repayments.